datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 links analysis projects to data sets, and allows for fine-grained access of up to individual file level.
-With only precisely needed data, analysis datasets are already much leaner than with previous complete dataset copies, but as data can be re-obtained on-demand from the store, original input files or files that are easily recomputed can safely be dropped to save even more disk-space.
+With only precisely needed data, analysis datasets are already much leaner than with previous complete dataset copies, but as data can be reobtained on-demand from the store, original input files or files that are easily recomputed can safely be dropped to save even more disk-space.
 Beyond this, upon creation of an analysis project, the associated GitLab project is automatically configured as a remote with a publication dependency on the